 The sauce itself is very simple yet totally amazing: sweet, smokey and incredibly rich, it does wonders to warm up a hungry belly!

-So following my chat with mum, I brainstormed a little and came up with my slow cooked vegetarian version of this amazing stew that features sweet potato and black beans accompanied by sliced red pepper for extra sweetness.
+So following my chat with mum, I brainstormed a little and came up with the recipe for this Vegan Goulash which features sweet potato and black beans accompanied by sliced red pepper for extra sweetness.

 Since preparing it for the first time, my husband and I have loved it so much we have made it 3 times already in the last couple of weeks!

 The sweet potatoes almost act as a thickening agent making the sauce very creamy and the stew literally melts in your mouth.
 I personally find the stew rich and filling enough to be eaten on its own but, if you wish, it can also be served with boiled rice, flatbreads or steamed greens.

 It’s just beautiful.
 We love it and I hope you will too.Print

 A vegetarian spin on the traditional Hungarian goulash made with sweet potatoes and black beans slow cooked in a rich tomato and paprika sauce.

 - 1 medium onion, sliced

 - 2 red peppers, cut into thick slices